 Why we do what we do

 1 out of 3 people with epilepsy suffer from uncontrollable seizures despite medication.
 We believe current digital technologies are able to create massive impact to the daily life of people with epilepsy.
-At Epihunter we create digital connected solutions to make epilepsy matter less at moments that matter most.
-Our first solution is for children with silent, difficult to notice absence seizures.
+At epihunter we create digital connected solutions to make epilepsy matter less at moments that matter most.
+Our first solution is for children, youth and adults with silent, difficult-to-notice seizures.
+Epihunter could be used to signal, video-record and log such seizures in real-time.
+Visit this page for more information.